Get the latest information on New World screwworm

 Infants and toddlers engage in challenging behaviors as a way of communicating that they have unmet needs.

-This 2-hour online training course is designed to help child care providers recognize, understand, and develop responses to these types of behavior.
+This 2-hour online course is designed to help caregivers:

-Content used in this training course was obtained, with permission, from the Center on the Social and Emotional Foundations for Early Learning at Vanderbilt University.
-This course was converted into an online format by the Texas A&M AgriLife Extension Service of the Texas A&M University System in cooperation with the Texas Department of Family and Protective Services, Child Care Licensing Division, and using funds provided under the American Recovery and Reinvestment Act of 2009.
+This training course was developed and produced by the Texas A&M AgriLife Extension Service of the Texas A&M University System in cooperation with the Texas Health and Human Services, Child Care Licensing Division, and using funds provided by the Texas Workforce Commission.

 Looking for solutions in your county?
 Contact your local extension experts